vortexmakes/RKH/doc/readme.txt

 					Note that this header file is located in the application directory.

-- \b "myevt.h":		because events and branch guards are explicitly shared among most of the application components, it's convenient to declare them in the separate header file "myevt.h".
+- \b "myevt.h":		because events are explicitly shared among most of the application components, it's convenient to declare them in the separate header file "myevt.h".
 					See the \ref myevt_h file.